Super-Arrhenius temperature dependent viscosity due to liquid-liquid phase separation in the super-cooled Kob-Andersen model: Temperature dependent viscosity

 \section{Temperature dependent viscosity}

-A hallmark of the glass transition is the exponential growth of the viscosity as the temperature is lowered in the supercooled region~\cite{wolynes_book}.
-Due to the many order of magnitudes difference between the viscosity near the melting temperature and the glass transition temperature, the traditional method to compute the viscosity, such as the Green-Kubo method, can't be used across the whole temperature range due to the slow dynamics as the viscosity becomes many orders of magnitude larger than that of a normal liquid.
+A hallmark of glass transition is the exponential growth of viscosity as the temperature is lowered in the supercooled region~\cite{wolynes_book}.
+Owing to the difference of many orders of magnitude between the viscosity near the melting temperature and the glass transition temperature, the traditional method to compute the viscosity, such as the Green-Kubo method, cannot be used across the entire temperature range because of the slow dynamics as the viscosity becomes many orders of magnitude larger than that of a normal liquid.

-To overcome this limitation, Yip and coworkers developed a Markov network model to calculate viscosity for slow dynamical systems~\cite{Li}.
-The model utilizes a variation of the Green-Kubo theory that describes stress relaxation by a Markov network of nodes.
+To overcome this limitation, Yip et al. developed a Markov network model to calculate the viscosity of slow dynamic systems~\cite{Li}.
+The model utilizes a variation of the Green-Kubo theory, which describes stress relaxation using a Markov network of nodes.
 Each node contains a collection of particles called basin~\textit{i} with its own inherent stress

 where \textbf{I} is the 3x3 identity matrix.
-The two terms of the thermal average $\langle \rangle_{i}$ are the kinetic and virial components of stress for particles within each basin.
-The likelihood of a particle leaving basin \textit{i} for basin \textit{j} can be defined by the transition rate
+The two terms of the thermal average $\langle \rangle_{i}$ are the kinetic and virial components of the stress for the particles within each basin.
+The likelihood of a particle leaving basin \textit{i} for basin \textit{j} can be defined by the transition rate:

-with $\nu_0$ being the trial frequency and $q_{ij}$ the activation barrier.
+where $\nu_0$ is the trial frequency and $q_{ij}$ is the activation barrier.
 Assuming that the averaged stress for each basin is a Markovian process, the shear stress time correlation function $\langle \sigma(t)\sigma(t + \tau) \rangle$ used for viscosity calculations within the linear response theory can be substituted by a shear stress average over each basin, such that

 where $p_i(t)$ is a state-residence function for each basin, equal to one if the system is in basin \textit{i} at time \textit{t}, and zero otherwise.
 The Green-Kubo viscosity expression can be transformed as